isc-projects/stork/SECURITY.md

 ISC treats the security of its software products very seriously.
 ISC's Security Vulnerability Disclosure Policy is documented in the relevant [ISC KnowledgeBase article][1].

 For official ISC security policy, see [this KB article](https://kb.isc.org/docs/aa-00861).
-As a convenience to the read, below are the major points from the policy.
+As a convenience to the reader, below are the major points from the policy.

 ## Reporting possible security issues